 Keep the jar in a safe place.
 When there is another all male conference panel open the jar and repeat the words of the spell, adding conference papers of this new panel.

-* Note: this spell will not stop the speakers from speaking at all, only (perhaps) at this particular conference and/or from citing more men*
+* Note: this spell will not stop the speakers from speaking at all, only (perhaps) at this particular conference and/or from citing more men.*